This article explains how to use the NAS Guard feature available on Datto SIRIS, Datto ALTO, and Datto NAS.

 A: The current share size limit is 16 TB.
-If the NAS device or share you will be protecting is smaller than that, or lacks the free space, the working share size will also be lower.
-The share on the Datto appliance cannot be resized after you create it.
+If the NAS appliance or share you will be protecting is smaller than that or lacks the free space, the working share size will also be lower.
+The share on the Datto appliance cannot resize after you create it.

 Q: If my share is on a domain, should I join the Datto appliance the domain?

-A: Yes, you will need to join the Datto device to the domain as well.
-This will allow the Datto appliance to connect to the external share using domain credentials.
+A: Yes, you will need to join the Datto appliance to the domain as well.
+Doing so will allow the Datto appliance to connect to the external share using domain credentials.

 Q: Are the share name and username I enter case-sensitive?

-A: It is a best-practice to respect case for the share name and username.
-Although certain systems will disregard case, others may not.
+A: It is a best-practice to respect casing for the share name and username.
+Although some systems will disregard casing, others may not.

 Q: Does NAS Guard preserve Unix permissions?

 A: Depending on your environment, NAS Guard may or may not be able to preserve Unix permissions.
-Datto strongly recommends testing a restore to verify whether your users' permissions can be restored.
+Datto strongly recommends testing a restore to verify the preservation of user permissions.

 Q: How would I add a group as read-only for a share?

 A: Permissions within the share will reflect the permissions on the external share.
-There should be no need to add the same permissions to the share on the Datto appliance.
+There should be no need to re-create them on the Datto appliance.

-Q: Which Datto appliances are able to use this feature?
+Q: Which Datto appliances can use this feature?

 Q: Do I need to install anything on my hardware to back up my share?